Luke-Joe/idle-game/README.md

 - As a user, I want to be able to view a list of items that can be bought
 - As a user, I want to be able to click on a minion to hit them
 - As a user, I want to be able to purchase units to hit minions for me
+- As a user, I want to be able to save my items as well as the gold I have earned
+- As a user, I want to be able to load the game with all my progress stored from the last save